Khan Baba Motazedi: Biography

 Khan Baba Motazedi was born in 1892 in Tabriz, Qajar Iran (now Iran).
 Motazedi, during the reign of Persia's Ahmad Shah Qajar, at 17 years of age, traveled from Iran to Lausanne, Switzerland to study French and English language, and he traveled to Paris two years later, to study electromechanical engineering.
 While living in France, he worked for the Gaumont Film Company as a cinematographer.

 Motazedi returned to Iran after the 1921 Persian coup d'état with a Gamun, a type of Gaumont brand camera, as well as a projection projector, and a collection of French films, and began making documentaries in his homeland.
-Filming his family and then the family of "Ahmad Hassan Mirza", the crown prince of Ahmad Shah, is the subject of his first experience.
-After that, filming Reza Shah Pahlavi in the Constituent Assembly and his swearing-in ceremony to the constitution in the National Assembly (December 1304) are considered to be professional and lasting works of Khan Baba.
+Filming his family and then the family of "Ahmad Hassan Mirza", the crown prince of Ahmad Shah, was the subject of his first experience.
+After that, filming Reza Shah Pahlavi in the Constituent Assembly and his swearing-in ceremony to the constitution in the National Assembly (Esfand 1304 on the Persian calendar, March 1926 on the Western calendar) are considered to be professional and lasting works of Khan Baba.

-Before long, Motazedi's reputation as the most capable Iranian cinematographer rises to the attention of the Royal Court.
-The coronation ceremony in Golestan Palace, the inauguration of Iran's National Railway construction, the Constitutional Celebration in the National Assembly, the Armed Forces Parade, the inauguration ceremony of Iran's Scouts, the inauguration ceremony of the Risbaf factory, the inauguration ceremony of Radio Tehran are some of his works in Tehran cinemas and military centers.
+Before long, Motazedi's reputation as the most capable Iranian cinematographer rose to the attention of the Royal Court.
+The coronation ceremony in Golestan Palace, the inauguration of Iran's National Railway construction, the Constitutional Celebration in the National Assembly, the Armed Forces Parade, the inauguration ceremony of Iran's Scouts, the inauguration ceremony of the Risbaf factory, the inauguration ceremony of Radio Tehran were some of his works in Tehran cinemas and military centers.

 Considering the titles of Motazedi's films, it can be said that the second twenty years of documentary-film production in Iran (1319–1299) found a direction in news-advertising, a trend that flourished more years later and became the mainstream of documentary filmmaking in Iran.

 Simultaneously with his filmmaking activities, Motazedi, was the General Directorate of Iran's Customs during the early years of the Mohamad Reza Pahlavi.

-Motazedi was awarded the first-class scientific medal of the Ministry of Education, Endowments and Endowed Industries on June 26, 1313, as the first Iranian cinematographer of the first Pahlavi royal court.
+Motazedi was awarded the first-class scientific medal of the Ministry of Education, Endowments and Endowed Industries on Sharivar 26, 1313 [September 18, 1934], as the first Iranian cinematographer of the first Pahlavi royal court.

 Actress Vida Ghahremani in her early career was influenced by a mentorship by Motazedi.

 He died in 1986 in Tehran.